convox/convox/docs/reference/cli/sso.md

 - Client ID: The OpenID Connect client ID provided by your Identity Provider.
 - Client secret: The OpenID Connect client secret provided by your Identity Provider.
 - Issuer: A unique string that identifies the provider issuing a request.
+- Callback URL: A unique string that identifies the callback url that the idp will redirect the request after authorize the customer.

 ### Usage
 ```html